Gluten-Free Farmer’s Dinner Casserole

 Rotisserie Chicken Enchilada Casserole (Gluten-Free)

 If you get Mexican food cravings, look to our Rotisserie Chicken Enchilada Casserole.
-Rotisserie chicken, homemade enchilada sauce, tortillas, sour cream and green onions spiced with chilli powder, cumin, oregano and garlic.
-Everything is layered in a casserole dish with cheese and baked until all the flavours are melted together, and full of so much […] Read More
+Rotisserie chicken or leftover turkey, homemade enchilada sauce, tortillas, sour cream and green onions spiced with chilli powder, cumin, oregano and garlic.
+Everything is layered in a casserole dish with cheese and baked until all the flavours are melted together, and full […] Read More

 Spanish Pork and Sausage Casserole